wobo-gavin/repo0312/docs/request-options.rst

 .. note::

-    /* Replaced /* Replaced /* Replaced Guzzle */ */ */ will automatically populate this value with your environment's
-    ``NO_PROXY`` environment variable.
+    /* Replaced /* Replaced Guzzle */ */ will automatically populate this value with your environment's ``NO_PROXY`` environment variable.
 However, when providing a ``proxy`` request option, it is up to you to provide the ``no`` value parsed from the ``NO_PROXY`` environment variable